 Career Outlook:

-• Digital marketing roles are expected to grow by 10% in the next decade (U.S. Bureau of Labor Statistics).
+Digital marketing roles are projected to grow by 10% over the next decade, thanks to the rise of social media, influencer marketing, and e-commerce.

 5. Health Tech Professionals